Mute-Publishing/Archive/getting-started-guide.md

 <img src="sync.png" alt="sync" width="550">

 4. First navigate to the folder you want to add the item too.
-Then to add your book source enter the book ISBN, e.g. 9781 906496364 from the [Book Liberation Manifesto](https://research.consortium.io/docs/book_liberation_manifesto/Book_Liberation_Manifesto.html) (Worthington), into the 'add item by identifier' icon.
+Then to add your book source enter the book ISBN, e.g. 9781906496364 from the [Book Liberation Manifesto](https://research.consortium.io/docs/book_liberation_manifesto/Book_Liberation_Manifesto.html) (Worthington), into the 'add item by identifier' icon.
 This icon is a 'magic wand icon' on the Zotero top bar in browser.
 Zotero will add what fields it can and you can edit the rest.

 <img src="magic.png" alt="add by identifier" width="550">

 5. To finish your addition, synch Zotero.
-The refresh the 'collaborative bibliography' site and you will see your item on the site.
+The refresh the collaborative bibliography website and you will see your item on the site.

+6. NB: If you place an item in the wrong folder in Zotero it can simply be moved by using the drag-and-drop function in the browser panel.

 ### D. Adding Comments